BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 tags: elixir distributed game
 ---

 I wrote my first game in Elixir.
-It's a common thing - Game of Life - but it's a bit different when you solve it in a functional language, especially when you can see how actor model works.
+It's a popular thing - Conway's Game of Life - but it gets quite interesting when you solve it in a functional language, especially when you can see how [actor model](https://en.wikipedia.org/wiki/Actor_model) works and how actors are distributed across servers in network.

 <img src="/images/blog/posts/distributed-game-of-life-in-elixir/game_of_life_logo.png" style="float:right;margin-left:20px;" />